advanced-security/probot-security-alerts/README.md

 If this occurs, restart Docker Desktop.
 Visual Studio code can reload the window once Docker Desktop has restarted, and `npm start` can be used to restart the application.
 The connectivity issues should be resolved.

 ## Container Build
-A standalone container can be built using `docker build`.
-The standard `docker run` can be used to either run the Probot application or override the command to explore the container.
-The container is configured to expose port 3000.
+A standalone image can be built using `docker build`, and `docker run` can be used to launch the container.
+The image is configured to expose port 3000.
 As a development environment, it will require the environment variable `GH_ORG` to enable setup to use an organization.

 For testing and deploying outside of development environments, the following environment variables would need to be configured:

 - NODE_ENV (set to `production`)
 - APP_ID
 - GH_ORG